gvwilson/teachtogether.tech/_chapters_en/load.md

 posited that people have to deal with three things when they're
 learning:

-- **Intrinsic load**
+Intrinsic load
-  is what people have to keep in mind in order to absorb new material.
+: is what people have to keep in mind in order to absorb new material.
   In a programming class, this might be understanding what a variable is, or understanding how assignment in a programming language is different from creating a reference to a cell in a spreadsheet.
   Intrinsic load can't be reduced except by reducing the amount of content being taught.

-- **Germane load**
+Germane load
-  is the (desirable) mental effort required to link new information to old, which is one of the things that distinguishes learning from memorization.
+: is the (desirable) mental effort required to link new information to old, which is one of the things that distinguishes learning from memorization.
 An example might be remembering that a loop variable is assigned a new value each time the loop executes.

-- **Extraneous load**
+Extraneous load
-  is everything else in the instructional material that distracts from learning, such as matching the highlight colors in the instructor's examples to the different color scheme used by the learner's own editor.
+: is everything else in the instructional material that distracts from learning, such as matching the highlight colors in the instructor's examples to the different color scheme used by the learner's own editor.